How can I check the progress or current status of my application?

 How do I apply to the University of the Virgin Islands?

-- Use the Online Application link below or select the appropriate link for a printable version of the Undergraduate or Graduate application forms.
-Submit the following documents SAT or ACT scores, official high school and/ or college transcripts.
-If you are 25 years or older you are not required to take the SAT/ACT test.
+- Applicants may use the Online Application link below or select the appropriate link for a printable version of the Undergraduate or Graduate application forms.
+Submit the following requirments respective test results for the applicable program (i.e. SAT or ACT scores (Undergraduate applicants), GMAT, GRE results), official high school and/ or college transcripts.
+If you are 25 years or older you are not required to take the SAT/ACT test for undergraduate admissions.